 Investing in the best timelapse camera is a great way to capture a matter of hours, days, weeks or months in a short clip.
 We've rounded up the best timelapse cameras around to help you find the perfect model for you.

-Timelapse videos have become increasingly popular over the past few years, with anything from the unfurling of a rare flower to the construction of a new building becoming perfect fodder for the strangely-addictive format.
+Timelapse videos have become increasingly popular over the past few years, with anything from the unfurling of a rare flower to the construction of a new building becoming perfect fodder for what is proven to be an engaging format.
 Most cameras have some sort of timelapse function, enabling you to at least set an interval timer to capture a series of photos you can combine into a video form later.
-In fact, many of the best camera phones have the capability to produce timelapses – iPhones have a particularly useful timelapse function in the native camera app.
+In fact, many phones have the capability to produce timelapses – iPhones have a particularly useful timelapse function in the native camera app, so it’s easy to get a taste for this form of creativity.

-However, depending on the situation you're shooting, leaving your main camera or personal phone capturing photos for extended periods of time isn't ideal.
+Soon enough, you’ll find leaving your main camera (let alone your phone) capturing photos for extended periods of time isn't ideal.
 Some of the most interesting timelapse videos are captured over weeks, or even months – and having your main tech tied up for that amount of time just won't be practical.

 That's why buying one of the best timelapse cameras can be so useful.
-These cameras are built to last much longer than traditional cameras (although you may have to rely on old-fashioned batteries instead) and they're also usually pretty rugged and weatherproof.
+These cameras are built to last much longer than traditional cameras (although you may have to rely on old-fashioned batteries instead).
+They will also typically take weatherproofing and mounting seriously.
 Plus, many of the best timelapse cameras automatically process your collection of stills straight into a video clip for you.
 This prevents you from having to mess around with dedicated timelapse software yourself.

 The TLC2020 is not Brinno’s first timelapse camera, and this model does offer more than some of its predecessors while using the same interchangeable CS mount lenses, which some might already have in their collections.
 It can capture up to 82 days worth of footage (at one frame every 5 minutes) thanks to the option to add 2 extra batteries, and manufacturer Brinno offers a range of optional accessories including its jib-like BARD monopod/clamp, a waterproof housing and a smooth-moving motorized turntable.
 Setup is merciful to those not inclined to algebra, clearly indicating how many seconds of footage per hour will be shot in plain English on the rear-mounted monitor.
 If you want more guidance, mode names like “indoor event” and “detailed craftwork” help you choose the right speed.
 The produced video, however, is in .avi format which will mean Mac users will need a conversion tool (but these are fairly easily found online).